• Skip to primary navigation

 188.8K shares

 Welcome to the ultimate guide to crochet stitches for blankets.
-This list of unique blanket stitches will give you the inspiration to start a new crochet afghan or blanket project.
+This list of unique blanket stitches will give you the inspiration you need to start a new project.

-You’ll also learn what makes stitch blanket-worthy, and how to combine different crochet stitches into a sampler afghan.
+You’ll also learn what makes a stitch blanket worthy and how to combine different crochet stitches into a sampler afghan.

 Different crochet stitches.